SJ23 Tech Tip D15, (Updated 2026-04-27) Bob Schimmel.

 • Check the float to determine if it is buoyant and free to pivot.
 Shake it to confirm no liquid inside.
 Affects fuel mixture and engine performance.

-• Remove the float and needle valve to confirm the needle is free to move and the valve seat is clean.
+• Remove the needle valve to confirm it is free to move and the valve seat is clean.

 Use a punch against the protruding float pin.
 The needle point must be sharp with a smooth face to stop fuel flow when the bowl is full.